 If we were to suggest an approach, it would be to complete your full first reading of the LSO materials before watching the substantive video lectures.
-The first two videos in the course, which cover exam preparation and strategy, can be watched at any point, but we recommend watching them as soon as possible because the strategies they discuss will benefit you during your studying.
 After you have completed your first reading of the LSO materials, we suggest following the checklist below and reading each corresponding section of the LSO materials either immediately before or immediately after watching the relevant video.
-For subjects where more than one video is recommended, you may choose any one (based on the instructor you prefer) and watch that video to begin with.